annamthomas/work-notes/MultiDataDependentExitVectorization.rst

     if (!(0 <= i < N)) break;
   }

 Here we have an instruction that causes UB between both the conditions C0 and C1.
 We can successfully vectorize C0 if we prove that load of array `b` can be safely speculated upto `N` iterations.
 However, C1 is guarded by C0.
 To consider speculation of C1 safe, we need to prove it is safe at the context being the start of the loop.
+In this case, we cannot prove it is safe.

 Cost modelling
 ==============

 Cost modelling is an easy and hard task at the same time.
 On the one hand, it’s easy because existing implementation can already handle predicated execution and dd-exit vectorization case seems to be well covered by that.
 Special handling will be needed for cost estimation of dd-exit conditions that are hoisted and speculatively evaluated for entire lane in the vector execution while they can be conditionally evaluated in the scalar execution.
-On the other hand, it’s hard to accurately predict the real number of iterations in the loop since each dd-exit can exit the loop (I.e. it may run much lower than estimated number of iterations).
+On the other hand, it is hard to accurately predict the real number of iterations in the loop since each dd-exit can exit the loop (I.e. it may run much lower than estimated number of iterations).

 Live outs